trapier/cldemo-config-routing/README.md

 Demo Routing Configurations
 ===========================
 This demo and these configurations are written to be used with the [cldemo-vagrant](https://github.com/cumulusnetworks/cldemo-vagrant) reference topology.
+Before running this demo, install [VirtualBox](https://www.virtualbox.org/wiki/Download_Old_Builds) and [Vagrant](https://releases.hashicorp.com/vagrant/).
+The currently supported versions of VirtualBox and Vagrant can be found on the [cldemo-vagrant](https://github.com/cumulusnetworks/cldemo-vagrant).

 The configuration files in this repository will be placed on the appropriate devices in order to set up the desired Routing Protocol between the leafs and spines, and will configure a Layer 2 bridge on each leaf top-of-rack switch for the servers in that rack.